 Japan may not be the cheapest place to travel, but it’s still less pricey than you might expect.
 Hostels are available from $13 and private hotels from $30, although a private room in Japan will be pretty small and the bathroom will be shared.
 Meals are about $5 to $10 depending on location.

 Transportation in Japan is generally by train, and the entire country is connected by an impressive and complex rail network.
 It can be a bit confusing at first, but it gets easier as you go.
 I’d recommend using an app like Google Maps or Hyperdia to help with navigation in Japan.

 Pick a destination in Japan and start exploring!

 Todaiji Temple in Nara Prefecture is one of Japan’s biggest and most spectacular landmarks.
 This massive ancient monument has a lot of cool history behind it.
 It was… Read More

 Tokyo is commonly rated the world’s #1 city for travel.
 Even though it’s the largest metro area in the world, it’s also one of the safest and easiest… Read More

 Tokyo is more than just the capital of Japan, it’s also one of the world’s busiest and most impressive cities.
 Check out these Tokyo pictures to see why!… Read More

 Kinkakuji Temple (also known as the Golden Pavilion) is one of the most iconic and famous places in Japan.
 The ancient capital of Kyoto is full of interesting… Read More

-One of the best things to do during the winter in Japan is to take a trip up north to the Jigokudani Monkey Park near Nagano.
-During the… Read More
+One of the best things to do during the winter in Japan is to take a trip up north to visit the snow monkeys at Jigokudani Monkey Park,… Read More

 Matsumoto Castle is one of the most well known and well preserved castles in Japan, along with Himeji Castle and Kumamoto Castle.
 This is an authentic Samurai fortress… Read More